This article originally appeared on VICE Australia.

-It's not a straightforward question to answer, because it will vary so much from place to place depending on the soil moisture and the types of fuel—whether it's grassy fuels, or litter fuels, or coarse, larger, woody fuels—but you'd be looking for soaking rainfall that markedly increases soil moisture and bushfire fuel moisture, to really dampen these fires down.
-And even then they can continue to smoulder.
+It's not a straightforward question to answer because it will vary so much from place to place depending on the soil moisture and the types of fuel—whether it's grassy fuels, or litter fuels, or coarse, larger, woody fuels—but you'd be looking for soaking rainfall that markedly increases soil moisture and bushfire fuel moisture, to really dampen these fires down.
+And even then they can continue to smolder.

 What needs to happen in the meantime?
 Is there anything we can do to accelerate that process, or is it just a matter of waiting until the rains break?